Nitestack/personal-site/README.md

 ```

 2. **Fill in your secrets**: Open the `.env` file and add your credentials.

-- `GITHUB_PERSONAL_ACCESS_TOKEN`: A personal access token for the GitHub API, used to fetch repository information.

 - `NOTION_SECRET`: Your Notion API secret key.